kcp-dev/helm-charts/charts/kcp/README.md

 The content of the kubeconfig will depend on the kcp authentication configuration, below we describe one option which uses client-cert auth to enable a kcp-admin user.

+> [!WARNING]
-:warning: this example allows global admin permissions across all workspaces, you may also want to consider using more restricted groups for example `system:kcp:workspace:access` to provide a user `system:authenticated` access to a workspace.
+> This example allows global admin permissions across all workspaces, you may also want to
+> consider using more restricted groups, for example `system:kcp:workspace:access`, to provide a
+> user `system:authenticated` access to a workspace.

 ### Create kubeconfig and add CA cert

-First we get the CA cert for the front proxy, saving it to a file `ca.crt`
+First we get the CA cert for the front-proxy, saving it to a file `ca.crt`

     kubectl get secret kcp-front-proxy-cert -o=jsonpath='{.data.tls\.crt}' | base64 -d > ca.crt

+> [!IMPORTANT]
+> If you are using a third-party certificate issuer (see [Public TLS Certificate](#public-tls-certificate)), your `ca.crt` has to be the issuer CA instead.

 Now we create a new kubeconfig which references the `ca.crt`